dangquangdon/Web-Scrapping/README.md

 Install [ChromeDriver](https://chromedriver.storage.googleapis.com/index.html?path=2.45/):

 - if you have problems on Mac, maybe follow this [tutorial](https://www.kenst.com/2015/03/installing-chromedriver-on-mac-osx/)
+- if you have problems on Ubuntu, maybe follow this [tutorial](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/)

-- TODO: test ChromeDriver installation on Windows and Linux
+- TODO: test ChromeDriver installation on Windows

 ## How it works:
 **Gigantti**